 Before entering seminary, Cuttino served as a US Peace Corps Volunteer.
 For two years, he worked in the country of Georgia as a consultant to a non-profit organization that served homeless youth and refugees.
 In 2009, Cuttino returned to the United States and enrolled at the Lutheran School of Theology at Chicago.
 During his internship year of seminary, Cuttino was assigned again to Tbilisi, Georgia, to work as a vicar in the Evangelical Lutheran Church in Georgia.
 There, he (somewhat) mastered preaching in Russian and (totally) mastered driving Soviet-made jeeps.

-Cuttino is especially passionate about liturgy, preaching, and spirituality.
+Cuttino is especially passionate about preaching, advocacy, and global mission.
 He was the 2013 recipient of the David H. C. Read Preacher/Scholar Award, given by Madison Avenue Presbyterian Church of New York City.
 He has been the featured preacher on the Day1 radio program and he is a contributor to Sundays and Seasons: Preaching.
-As a pastor in North Carolina, he served as an organizing member of the NC Synod’s Justice and Advocacy team.
-He continues to have a strong interest in global mission and ecumenical relations, particularly in Europe and the Middle East.
+In Ocean Springs, he has worked with community partners to speak out against white supremacy and promote racial healing.
+He also works on the state and regional level with the Southeastern Synod Advocacy Team.

 Outside of church, Cuttino enjoys traveling, spending time with his family, and performing with the local theater.